-On January 29, 2019, the Company entered into securities purchase agreements with two institutional investors wherein the Company agreed to sell to the investors an aggregate of 10,000,000 shares of its common stock, at an offering price of \$1.00 per share, in a registered direct offering made pursuant to the Registration Statement.
-The net proceeds to the Company from the offering were approximately \$9.2 million, after deducting fees and the expenses of the placement agent.
+In January 2019, the Company entered into securities purchase agreements withtwo institutional investors wherein the Company agreed to sell to the investors an aggregate of 10,000,000 shares of its common stock, at an offering price of \$1.00 per share, in a registered direct offering.
+The net proceeds to the Company from the offering were \$9.2 million, after deducting fees and the expenses of the placement agent.
 Pursuant to a letter agreement dated January 28, 2019, the Company engaged Wainwright to act as its exclusive placement agent in connection with the issuance and sale of the shares.
-The Company paid Wainwright 7.0% of the aggregate gross proceeds in the offering and \$50,000 for certain expenses, and it issued warrants to purchase 500,000 shares of common stock to certain designees of Wainwright.
-These warrants have a term of five years, are immediately exercisable and have an exercise price of \$1.25 per share.
-The warrants are classified as equity and recorded at fair value as of the date of issuance and no further adjustments to their valuation are made.
+The Company paid Wainwright 7.0% of the aggregate gross proceeds in the offering and \$50,000 for certain expenses, and it issued warrants to purchase500,000 shares of common stock to certain designees of Wainwright.
+These warrants have a term of five years, are immediately exercisable and have an exercise of \$1.25 per share.
+During the year ended December 31, 2020, 327,500 of these warrants were exercised in a cashless exercise for 201,925 common shares.
+The warrants are classified as equity and were recorded at fair value as of the date of issuance on the Company's Consolidated Balance Sheets and no further adjustments to their valuation are made.
 The letter agreement also includes indemnification obligations of the Company and other provisions customary for transactions of this nature.